 Dr. Mirza Yaqub Beg is an important person in the history of Ahmadiyya, he seems to have converted to Ahmadiyya very early on, 1891-era, and was very close to MGA.
 Interestingly, Dr. Abdul Hakim Khan, the famous apostate from Ahmadiyya is mentioned as being in Lahore in 1891.
 In fact, he was also at the same college as the Baig brothers, he eventually introduced them to Ahmadiyya.
 Later on, in 1897, he became a fanatical Ahmadi and Lekh Ram died on his emergency room table at the Mayo Hospital.
 No one knew this fact until 30-40 years later.
 In 1910, he found a few sons of Batalvi and forcibly brought them to Qadian, and then converted them to Ahmadiyya, just to fulfill MGA’s prophecies.
+In May of 1908, he was one of the attending physicians, as MGA was having massive diarrhea attacks and reported that MGA was forced to sit on a toilet during initial treatment.

 The Hope Bulletin, May-2008 edition